mpolski/kubectl-hpe_oneview/README.md

 OV_AUTHLOGINDOMAIN=<domain> //optional, can be empty OV_PROFILETEMPLATE=<template_name>
 ```
-*if you don't want to install Go and git you can download the compiled plugin from [here](https://github.com/mpolski/kubectl-hpe_oneview/tree/master/plugin)
+*if you don't want to install Go and git you can download the compiled plugin from [here](https://github.com/mpolski/kubectl-hpe_oneview/tree/master/plugin) and skip to step 4.

 ### Instructions:
 1. clone this repo.